anpham6/squared-functions/README.md

 ### squared-functions 0.9

-These are some of the available options when creating archives or copying files with squared 2.2.
+These are the available options when creating archives or copying files.
+Examples use squared 2.2 although the concepts can be used similarly with any NodeJS application.

 ```javascript
 squared.settings.outputArchiveFormat = 'tar'; // Format: zip | tar | gz/tgz (default: zip)